apache/atlas/docs/src/documents/Import-Export/ExportAPI.md

    * _{guid}.json_: Individual entities are exported with file names that correspond to their id.

 ### Examples
-The _!AtlasExportRequest_ below shows filters that attempt to export 2 databases in cluster cl1:
+The _AtlasExportRequest_ below shows filters that attempt to export 2 databases in cluster cl1:

 <SyntaxHighlighter wrapLines={true} language="json" style={theme.dark}>
 {`{